noodldocs/noodldocs.github.io/guides/switch.md

-# Making a switch
+# States

-In this guide we will cover how to create a simple reusable switch component.
+A common concept in Noodl is the use of different visual states.
+In this guide we will cover this with and example of how to create a simple reusable switch component.

 ![](switch/switch.gif ':class=img-size-s')

 It will cover how to use a **States** node for handling transitions and interactions.
-It will also cover some nice to know things when creating reusable components.

 ## The visuals
 First let's start with the basic visual nodes that make up the switch, this is simply a **Group** and a **Circle** with proper styling.
 You can copy the nodes below and paste into your project.